 According to research examining brain activation, few things light us up quite like seeing our own names in print or on the screen.
 Our names are intrinsically tied to our self-perception and make up a massive part of our identity.
 No surprise then, that we become more engaged and even more trusting of a message in which our name appears.

 Research has shown that we will gladly pay more for personalization.
 So, isn’t it about time you start getting personal with your customers?

 However, there is one small problem with this finding …

-Writing general web copy with name utilization in mind isn’t usually possible, but by capitalizing on the power of permission marketing, you can adapt this strategy easily — many email lists are greatly aided by being able to start off messages with a customer’s name.
+Writing general web copy with name utilization in mind isn’t usually possible.
+But by capitalizing on the power of permission marketing, you can adapt this strategy easily.
+Emails are greatly enhanced when they start off messages with a customer’s name.

-While that may not be important for your blog updates, if you maintain a variety of separate lists for your products (and you should), make sure you’re grabbing a first name to make your broadcasts trigger that personal aspect with customers.
+If you maintain a variety of separate lists for your products (and you should), make sure you’re grabbing the first name.
+This way, your broadcasts can trigger that personal aspect with customers.